 If you are a praying person, I would highly encourage you to be prayerful that you will recognize you child’s natural strengths and weaknesses so you can properly assess each.

 Limit the negative feedback you give.
 Many psychologists say to offer so many “good jobs” per negative comment.
 Forehand and Long say to offer 3-4 positives for every negative.
-Remember to say yes when you can, no when you must.
+As I mentioned earlier, many say you need ten positives for every negative.

 Encourage your child to have positive self-talk.
 When he talks about his abiltities, encourage him to talk positively.